cybervoigt/CrontabAndGbakFirebird/README.md

   ↓ ↓ ↓ ↓ ↓<br>
   &#42; * * * * command to be executed

+How to config gbak Firebird command on Linux crontab

-on Linux terminal (or ssl/putty) run the command "crontab -e" and insert this line:
+On Linux terminal (or ssl/putty) run the command "crontab -e" and insert this line:

-00 22 * * * /opt/firebird/bin/gbak -b -g -v /databasebolder/database.fdb /backupfolder/backup.fbk > /dados/log-gbak.txt
+00 22 * * * /opt/firebird/bin/gbak -b -g -v /databasefolder/database.fdb /backupfolder/backup.fbk > /backupfolder/log-gbak.txt

-At this example I defined to run/create the Firebird SQL backup daily at 10 p.m.
+On this example I defined to run/create the Firebird SQL backup daily at 10 p.m.

+The output of the execution will be saved on the "log-gbak.txt"

+<br><br>

+Example of how to run a PHP command line script on crontab, at 6:45 a.m. every day

+45 06 * * * /usr/bin/php /var/www/html/adianti/cmd.php "class=ControllerNamePage&method=onFunctionProcess" >> /var/www/html/adianti/logprocess.txt

+After the PHP file, it's possible passing parameters like it was received by GET or POST.

+<br><br>

 To save, press CTRL+O and ENTER to maintain the same file name.